rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 </html>
 ```

-This is a minimal HTML 5 document, with a header and a little paragraph.
+This is a minimal HTML 5 document, with a heading and a little paragraph.
 Let's
 modify `handle_connection` to read that file, append it to our header, and send
 it as the response: